AlainParadis/wil/portfolio-development.md

     </figcaption>
 </figure>

-Connect with each designer on [LinkedIn](https://www.linkedin.com/).
+You should also connect with each designer on [LinkedIn](https://www.linkedin.com/).
 When you do so, *always* include a message in the note area in the invitation.
 Once you're connected, it will give you an opportunity to stay in touch.
 Feel free to comment on their posts to keep the connection alive.

 Seek out local events to attend to network with practicing designers.
 There's [Creative Mornings](https://creativemornings.com/cities/ott), [Ottawa Design Club](https://www.ottdesign.club), and [others](https://www.eventbrite.ca).